 We are living in a ‘plastic age’ where society thrives thanks to developments in polymer science and technology.
 At the downside, plastic litter can be found all around the globe.
 This calls for concerted action to tackle plastic waste and ensure its recycling.

-The mission of the cluster Circular Plastics of the Institute for Sustainable Process Technology is to boost polymer recycling by clarifying the material and process aspects of mechanical and chemical recycling.
+The mission of the Circular Plastics Initiative is to boost polymer recycling by clarifying the material and process aspects of mechanical and chemical recycling.

 With our efforts, we contribute to a better understanding of the scientific and technological hurdles needed for proper recycling and potential re-use of polyolefin-based plastics, in particular those used in packaging.
 The resulting knowledge base will be instrumental for realising the breakthroughs needed for achieving full circularity.

 Recycling plastics for circularity implies rejuvenating the plastic and obtaining fully performant virgin material.
 In mechanical recycling (sorting, washing and shredding) the polymer is retained and regranulated, with optional removal of colourants, fillers, plasticizers and other additives.
 In chemical recycling, the polymer is broken down into its monomers (or beyond) and resynthesized in a chemical ‘bottom-up’ fashion.